 Deploying and hosting Vercel v0 apps

-When you’re ready to go live, though, you can publish your v0 app to a pre-production or production (live) environment.
-You’ll be able to access these through the “Deployments” dashboard on v0.
+When you’re ready to go live, you can deploy your v0 app by clicking the 'Deploy' button to create a staged deployment, which can then be promoted to production.
+Deployments are managed through the Vercel platform.

 Which is better for deployment and hosting?